neurodebian/neurodebian/sandbox/schroot-fslview.rst

   allowed to access this chroot environment (see ``man schroot.conf`` for more options, e.g. how to specify the groups etc.)

-- At this point you should already be ready to invoke any command within the chroot environment, so just create a little shell script ``/usr/local/bin/fslview``, make it executable and be all set::
+- At this point you should already be able to invoke any command within the chroot environment, so just create a little shell script ``/usr/local/bin/fslview``, make it executable and be all set::